-The Section 8 crew present cocktails and pho at their new Chinatown bar
+The Section 8 crew present hot dogs and cocktails at their neighbouring Chinatown bar

 No doubt a part of you loves Section 8.
 It’s the part that digs hanging in a car park, and smashing longnecks.
 But likely, there’s another part of you.
 Yearning to sit by a fire, and sip on boutique Japanese brews.
 The good news is that Section 8’s owner Maz Salt has provided a solution right next door.